Dawn's work is most often inspired by her lifelong love of the human condition. …what she describes as ‘the beauty of human frailty’.

 A gentle giant of a man, her husband Merle, has brought colour into her life.
 Colour crept into her work tentatively at first, but the passion to layer colour on form keeps growing.
 Working in this ancestral space, looking out to the rural landscape of the woods, so near the ocean, a sense of joy and peace layers the former seriousness of her work.

 She was inducted into the RCA (Royal Canadian Academy of the Arts) in 2008.
-In 2014 she was honoured by a Doctorate of Laws by Mountt Allison University and in 2005 honoured with a Doctorate of Humane Letters by Mount St. Vincent University for her contribution to the arts.
+She was honored in 2014 with Doctorate of Laws by Mount Allison University and in 2005 with Doctorate of Humane Letters by Mount St. Vincent University.
 As well as her exhibition and commission work, she is a member of the International Sculpture Center, Nova Scotia Designer Craftsmen (Master Artisan), and Visual Arts Nova Scotia.
 She served as a national director on Canadian Craft Council from 1983-7.

 She has led workshops and seminars in Canada and the U.S.A, and has served on local and national juries.
 Her career has been the subject of many published articles and reviews, and a filmed documentary.